Astandimandi/GOG-Title-Lookup/README.md

 # GOG-Title-Lookup
 Simple Tampermonkey script that will look up game description from Steam and output to a little info box in your browser.

 Do you like GOG but find the lack of information doesn't gel?
-Tired of having to look up game titles in a separate tab?
+Tired of having to manually look up game titles in a separate tab?
 So am I!
 No more I say!